 Budapest Semesters in Mathematics (BSM) – Covid19 Return Plan

-Where possible we encourage all students, faculty, and staff to be vaccinated against Covid19.
-We recognize that this might not be possible for all persons.
-Although some participants may be vaccinated, the policies and procedures below as part of the Community Contract for Covid19 Safety apply to all BSM participants.
+All students, faculty, and staff to be vaccinated against Covid19.
+The Community Contract for Covid19 Safety apply to all BSM participants.

 International travel and Visa requirements are expected to continue to change.
 Please pay attention to any changes in restrictions or requirements that may affect your entry into Hungary.
 Obtaining appropriate visas in advance and arranging travel are the responsibility of the student.
 Any associated expenses are the responsibility of the student.